mvarrone/machine-learning-specialization/course_3-unsupervised-learning/week2/06-content-based-filtering/README.md

 $$ v_m^{(i)}  $$

-a separate vector where *m* to stand for the *movie* and for movie $i$s what a superscript stands for.
+a separate vector where *m* stands for the *movie* and for movie *i*s what a superscript stands for.

 So, $v_u^{(j)}$ is a vector as a list of numbers computed from the features of user $j$ and $v_m^{(i)}$ is a list of numbers computed from the features like the ones you saw on the previous slide of movie $i$.